sgaunet/gocrypt/README.md

 # Gocrypt

-gocrypt is a little command line tool to encrypt/decrypt file in AES128/256/512.
+gocrypt is a command line tool to encrypt/decrypt file in AES128/256/512.

 Usage is quite simple :